 These kinds of friends are of unmeasurable value.

+I was intrigued to read what others had to say on the topic.
 What I found was more comprehension, more perspective of both my friend and me.
-It was a wise choice on the editors’ part to include stories on each side of the dynamic.
-As you travel from one story to the next, you hear the pain of being either person — the self-doubt of the one left behind, and the guilt of the one choosing to go.
-Perhaps there was a darkness that had always existed in the friendship, or simply, the light, that was so bright at the time, weakened in its intensity.
+It was a wise choice on the editors’ part to include stories on each side of the dynamic; as you travel from one story to the next, you hear the pain of being either person.
+You can feel the self-doubt and confusion of the one left behind as well as the guilt of the one choosing to go.
+And you can begin to piece together what might have always existed in the friendship that had always had the potential to lead to its demise.
+Or you can see where the love that was so bright at one time had simply weakened in its intensity until it disappeared.

-You can hear more about relationships and many other topics by listening to Dr. Margaret’s new podcast, SelfWork with Dr. Margaret Rutherford.
+You can now listen to Dr. Margaret as she talks about Perfectly Hidden Depression and many other topics on her new podcast, SelfWork with Dr. Margaret Rutherford.
+Click here!